01-edu/public/subjects/mobile-dev/stock-market/audit/README.md

 ###### Does the app contain a page where you can see the historical data of a stock?

-###### Do you have 1.000.000 fake dollars in your account?
+###### Do you have 1 000 000 fake dollars in your account?

-##### Ask the student which where the 20 stocks he chose to monitored and display their data.
+##### Ask the student which where the stocks he chose to monitored and display their data.

-###### Are the 20 stocks being monitored and do they display their data within the app?
+###### Is the amount of stocks defined in the subject being monitored and do they display their data within the app?

 ##### Buy 100 shares of a stock.
 Check the current stock price and make sure your fake dollar balance has decreased to the correct amount as per the purchase.
-See also if the stock has appeared in your portfolio, and

 ###### Were you able to buy the stock?